Using energy more efficiently

 - Purchase of more efficient vehicles offers significant fuel savings, which reduces costs as well as emissions.

 - Many office buildings have scope for better insulation or more efficient heating systems.
-The Government’s Green Deal is one way of financing such improvements.

 - Businesses have many other opportunities to save energy – from efficient refrigerators or computers to better energy management.
 The Carbon Trust has a number of guides to help businesses to realise these opportunities.